VJ-Varanasi/personal-website/content/home/learning.md

 weight: 70

 title: "What I'm Learning"
-subtitle: 'Some cool things I learned'
+subtitle: "Some cool things I've been thinking about"
 active: true

 content: